 There are many ways to classify the different types of spinal cord injuries.
-Some refer to the severity of the injury, while others refer to functional outcomes or level of injury.
+Some refer to the severity of the injury, while others refer to the level of injury.

 To help you differentiate between multiple types of spinal cord injuries, this article will explain the various ways to classify an SCI and what they mean.